QualiSystems/cloudshell-standards/Documentation/firewall_standard.md

 Command outputs: On failure an exception containing the error will be thrown and the command will be shown as failed.
 A failure is defined as any scenario in which the command didn’t complete its expected behavior, regardless if the issue originates from the command’s input, device or the command infrastructure itself.
 On success the command will just return as passed with no output.
 The “Autoload” command has a special output on success that CloudShell reads when building the resource hierarchy.
 The “Save” command will return an output on success with the file name (exact syntax below).

-Note that the connectivity ApplyConnectivityChanges command behaves differently between Switches and Routers.
-In Switches, the ApplyConnectivityChanges command can configure VLAN Access or VLAN Trunk on a port, or clear the VLAN configuration from the port.
-In Routers, the ApplyConnectivityChanges command creates a sub-interface (which isn't modeled in CloudShell) on the port which allows traffic with the specified VLAN tags (both outer and inner) to pass via this port.
-Clearing the VLAN configuration from a port in a Router translates to removal of the sub-interfaces.
-This means that a device which is directly connected to a router can be connected only to VLAN service of type Trunk in CloudShell.

 ### Autoload
 ```python